openfoodfoundation/ofn-install/README.md

 ## Playbooks

+These playbooks will install the Open Food Network app onto a server running an apt-compatible OS like Debian or Ubuntu.
+It has currently been tested on **Ubuntu 16.04 (64 bit) LTS** on AWS, DigitalOcean and Scaleway cloud servers.

 The playbooks take information from the inventory.
 Make sure that your host's information is up to date before running a playbook.
 Make also sure to include your host's secrets file.

 These are the main playbooks: